 There are heaps of places to eat in the Altstadt, typically serving Bavarian cuisine but other types of cuisine are also available.
 In warmer weather, the restaurants set up their tables and chairs outside on the pedestrianised main street.

-Fussen is located 133 kilometres from Munich (about 1 hour 40 minutes by car), 109 kilometres from Innsbruck and 232 kilometres from Zurich.
+Fussen is located in the southern German state of Bavaria.
+It is 133 kilometres from Munich,109 kilometres from Innsbruck (Austria) and 232 kilometres from Zurich (Switzerland).

-Day tours to Neuschwanstein and Linderhof Castles are also possible from Munich.
+If you’d prefer to join an organised tour, day trips to Neuschwanstein and Linderhof Castles are also possible from Munich however many of them don’t spend any length of time in Fussen.
 Click here to browse tours and check prices.

 PIN FOR LATER